ericlee0920/Cluster-Viz/README.md

 ### Input
 Cluster-Viz takes in two csv files: a data cube for a single patient sample and a marker list.
 All the files should be placed in the folder `data/`.

-The sample dataset here is a processed subset of a breast cancer IMC dataset for a single patient.
+Inside `data/`, the sample dataset we use here is a processed subset of a breast cancer segmented IMC dataset for a single patient.
 All protein expressions and relevant metadata is in the data cube called `out.csv` and a its marker list in `column_names.csv`.
 The metadata is described below.

 Data cubes should have the following 13 properties as columns:
 *If you are using expression data from other technologies and platforms, the bolded features below are required in the csv.
 If the data you are working with do not differentiate the source of intensity, use the columns flux_01-50 and set all of f_buffer_01-50 to 0.*